ElcoLuijendijk/pybasin/readme.md

-#PyBasin: basin evolution, heat flow and thermochronology
+# PyBasin: numerical model for basin evolution, heat flow and thermochronology

 ## Downloading PyBasin

 * click the download link on the right for a zip file of the source code
 * or clone the repository

 ## Installing & running PyBasin